 5 Signs You Are Being Stonewalled In A Relationship

-It’s not always easy to understand the emotional shutdown that is part of the stonewalling psychology.
+It’s not always easy to understand the emotional shutdown that is part of stonewalling psychology.
 Your partner is suddenly there but not there and you don’t know what to do.

 “It was exasperating,” said Rihanna.
-“If I said we needed to go and get the groceries he would behave he hadn’t heard.
+“If I said we needed to go and get the groceries he would behave like he hadn’t heard.
 If I said we needed to buy a home he wouldn’t get into a discussion and would just shrug and say, ‘someday.'”

 Vivien was emotionally distant, rarely communicated with Rihanna and gradually she started feeling she was married to a wall.
 The silence that was earlier there during arguments, got extended to everything in life.